During the summer of 1909 it was becoming obvious that the August

 Reims meeting would become the biggest aviation event ever.
 Seeing

-and Société d'Encouragement à l'Aviation (SEA) wanted to
+Société d'Encouragement à l'Aviation (SEA) wanted to give the

-give the Parisians something similar.
-Paris was after all at the
+Parisians something similar.
+Paris was after all at the time the

-time the world's third largest town and the centre of the
+world's third largest town and the centre of the emerging French

-emerging French aviation industry.
-In the middle of August it was
+aviation industry.
+In the middle of August it was announced that the

-organisations, with the LNA being responsible for the first eight
+between three organisations, with the LNA being responsible for the

-days, the SCA for the next six days and the Aéro-Club de France for
+first eight days, the SCA for the next six days and the Aéro-Club de

-the fifteenth day.
-This led to a long and confusing list of events
+France for the fifteenth day.
+This led to a long and confusing list of

-contained 18 different competitive events, but all of them are not
+18 different competitive events, but all of them are not mentioned in

-mentioned in reports.
-On the other hand, reports from the race
+reports.
+On the other hand, reports from the race mention prizes that

 Since there were no suitable sites in Paris itself it was decided to hold the meeting at the Port-Aviation airfield, which was situated between the communes of Juvisy, Savigny-sur-Orge and Viry-Chatillons, around 20 km south of the centre of the town.
 This field, the world's first purpose-built airfield, was operated by the SCA and had hosted the world's first air races in April and May 1909.
 The airfield had several marked courses of different lengths.
 From the results it appears that courses of 2 km, 1.667 km and 1.5 km were used during the meeting.
 Before the meeting the facilities were expanded with several new hangars, a signal mast modelled on the Reims one, enlarged grandstands and automobile parking areas, restaurants, post office, telegraph and many other spectator services.
 In addition to the grandstands a lot of chairs were brought in, bringing the total number of seats to 30,000.
 The railway company Compagnie d'Orléans optimistically promised special train services every four minutes to the Savigny-sur-Orge station.
 Several individuals and organisations offered prizes, resulting in an announced prize sum of 200,000 francs.
 Law and order would be ensured by 110 gendarmes on horse-back, several squadrons of the 27th dragoon regiment and two battalions of the 31st infantry regiment.